-Above is "sweet bedstraw," (Galium triflorum), a native perennial mixed in with wild pea, strawberry, honeysuckle, and blackberry.
 This plant prefers only shady locations such as conifer forest.
 It too makes a lot of seed.
 All bedstraw species spread by making sticky burs that adhere to animal coats.
 Yet this native and the two to follow are not invasive or dominant over the other locals at all.

 This is "hairy bedstraw" (Galium californicum).
 This plant was uncommon enough here that I sort of celebrated when it finally showed up.
-Two ridges to the south, it is well established in oak woodland and mixes beautifully with same groundcovers as are in this photo.
-Hence, "it gets along" with other plants and is not at all exclusive in this niche... here.
+Two ridges to the south.
+It is well established on a ridge of oak woodland and mixes beautifully with same groundcovers as are in this photo.
+Hence, "it gets along" with other plants and is not at all exclusive in this niche here.
 Somewhere else?
 Don't know.